Privacy is the architecture, not a policy

 Most Wi-Fi analytics products from the past decade hash MAC addresses and retain them in a back-end database.
 Mobile-SDK aggregators collect location data via consenting apps.
 Camera vendors do on-device inference but the camera is the issue.
 Crowd-Sense rejects all three patterns: no back-end identifier database, no SDK consent chain, no image, no audio.

-The Subject Access Request answer: at the time of any request, the only personal data that ever existed about the requester (a probe-request MAC) was anonymised, processed and deleted within 60 minutes of capture.
+The Subject Access Request answer: at the time of any request, the only personal data that ever existed about the requester (a probe-request MAC) was held briefly on the Collector, used to increment a bracket counter, and discarded at the next aggregation-window close (within 60 minutes of capture).
 There is nothing to disclose because there is nothing held.

 For your DPO